17 Helpful Tips for a More Comfortable International Flight

 Regardless of how much it is, make sure it is in a money belt secured to your person so it isn’t as easy to be forgotten, lost, or stolen.

-All that being said, regardless of where you go it is a good idea to have a small amount on your person in USD or Euro as they are internationally recognized and accepted currencies.
+Regardless of where you go, it is a good idea to have a small amount on your person in USD or Euro as they are internationally recognized and accepted currencies.

 13. Entertainment